connorrothschild/v4/src/routes/post/refugee-trends.md

 <Image alt="A small multiples map of refugee acceptance over time, across states" src="../images/post/refugee-trends/featured.png"></Image>

-In [previous projects](https://connorrothschild.github.io/map-missing-migrants/), I've explored how migration has unfolded across _places_: where migrants travel, where they go missing, and where their journeys come to a fatal end.
+In [previous projects](https://connorrothschild.github.io/map-missing-migrants/), I’ve explored how migration has unfolded across _places_: where migrants travel, where they go missing, and where their journeys come to a fatal end.

 Next, I wanted to see how _host countries_ have approached the migrant and refugee crisis, with a particular focus on the United States.
 In my mind, an effective visualization of the U.S.'s response to an increasing number of refugees needs to present two things: how refugee acceptance has changed _over time_ and how refugee acceptance differs _across states._